-Despite the apparent negativity of all these experiences, there are factors such as those referred to by Wirayudha that might cause you to see the benefits of an expat lifestyle overcoming the comparatively drab culture that Australia has to offer.
+Despite the apparent negativity of all these experiences, there are factors such as those referred to by Wirayudha that might cause you to see the benefits of an expat lifestyle.

 Bronwen Castor, an Australian investor who has considerable experience of life in Bali, has some advice for Australians contemplating a venture into the Bali property market.

-"Be sure of the motives behind such a scheme.
-If you're doing it for the money, invest your cash elsewhere," she says.
+"Be sure of the motives behind such a scheme and if you're doing it purely for the money, invest your cash elsewhere," she said.

 "You need to think carefully about this form of investment in the longer term."